3981 words

 Mr Clousarr it turned out didn’t look particularly like his great-great-great grandfather but one of his sons did.
 Quite eerily so.
 That stocky build and decidedly hirsute potential and the one long eyebrow.
 Elijah winced and Daneel felt a zing in his pozzies which he translated as strong aversion.
 But they didn’t put up much resistance to their youngest son Frankie going along to look at a Spaceship.
 They didn’t seem to particularly care much either way.

 Frankie, a somewhat stocky boy but quite tall for his age, had brightened at the prospect of seeing a real Spaceship.
 Like most Earth City dwellers he’d not been anywhere off-world.
 With his slightly lugubrious expression he reminded Elijah of himself sometimes.
 He visibly jumped when he caught sight of Daneel; he’d never seen anyone so striking looking before, nor so stylishly dressed or with such long bright hair that swished about like a shampoo ad.
 Somehow it never occurred to him to wonder what gender this vision was; it seemed to have all the best aspects of either sex really.
 Cool in a way.
 He noticed most of his family also gawping a bit.
 Ben appeared to get on very well with it/him and also with the somewhat stern looking man who, when he did smile, looked quite different.
+Outside in the accessway again Ben said, “I say, would you mind awfully if – if well another boy I know who hates school came along too.
+He doesn’t live far away from here and is good at art and music, only he’s not allowed to show this.
+He’s called Lucian but stupid mean people call him Lucy”.
+He rolled his eyes.
+Both Daneel and Elijah got the picture.

 “This is turning into the Pied Piper indeed”, Elijah chuckled.
 “Just how many more of you are there!”